This article about How to Travel with a Car Seat the was written by baby travel expert Celine Brewer and may contain affiliate links.

 We looked into the Ride Safer Travel Vest, but it wasn’t currently approved in the UK.
 We could have brought our own car seats, though I knew they aren’t technically legal either, what are the chances that we’d be pulled over and that they would even check or care as long as our kids were safely strapped in.

-After determining that renting from a baby equipment rental company wouldn’t work (since we weren’t able to find one at our starting destination) and we preferred to not rent from the car rental company (the cost was ridiculous), we looked at the possibility of buying one.
+After determining that renting a car seat from a baby equipment rental company wouldn’t work (since we weren’t able to find one at our starting destination) and we preferred to not rent from the car rental company (the cost was ridiculous), we looked at the possibility of buying one.

-It turned out that it was a pretty low cost to buy two high back booster seats for our kids and we could get them at a store within walking distance to our Airbnb apartment.
+It turned out that it was a pretty low cost to buy two high back booster seats for our kids and we could get them at a store within walking distance to our Airbnb.

 What other portable and lightweight options do you have for traveling with car seats?

 Buy a portable car seat for travel.
-You can buy something like the often recommended Cosco Scenera Next or the Evenflo Tribute (at only 9lbs!) as a lightweight travel car seat for your baby.
+You can buy something like the often recommended Cosco Scenera Next as a lightweight travel car seat for your baby.
 Though check the height and weight requirements, since some kids may grow out of these quickly.

 For infants, the Doona is a lightweight and portable car seat for infants plus it’s a stroller too.